IBM-Cloud/docs/openwhisk/openwhisk_mobile_sdk.md

 ```
 {: screen}

-The string before the colon is your key, and the string after the colon is your token.
+The strings before the colon is your key, and the string after the colon is your token.

 ## Invoking an {{site.data.keyword.openwhisk_short}} action
 {: #openwhisk_sdk_invoke}